General Rules & Regulations

 Selling Game Animals

 It is unlawful to sell, except by special permit, any protected wildlife (50-1-290).
 Furbearing animals may be sold with a valid commercial fur harvest license.
-Contact the SCDNR for a copy of the commercial fur harvest regulations.
+See Trapping for more information.

 It shall be unlawful to enter upon the lands of another for the purpose of hunting, fishing, trapping or retrieval of dogs without the consent of the landowner or manager.